Pratt2321/Pratt2321/README.md

 I am a data solutions engineer intern <a href="https://geaerospace.com/" target="_blank">@GE Aerospace</a>.
 I enjoy problem-solving, listening to music, and working out.

 - 🔭 I’m currently working on growing my personal brand on Medium.
-- 🌱 I’m currently learning AWS Lambda and Step Functions.
+- 🌱 I’m currently learning gradient descent optimization algorithms.
 - 👯 I’m looking to collaborate on Kaggle competitions.
 - 💬 Ask me about anime, credit cards, and hip-hop.
 - ⚡ Fun fact: I am proficient in using the soroban abacus.